Overview

 Progress

-Progress is a replacement for the native <progress> element.
-It displays a linear bar.
+Progress is a replacement for the native <progress> element: It displays one or more bars over a horizontal track.
 It uses a regular div under the hood.

 We may opt for a striped bar, or even an animated striped bar.